-- Calcium (Ca) deficiency is not common but causes "wither-top" symptoms, such that the tip of the plant bends abruptly downwards 2 to 4" (5 to 10cm) from the tip and begins to die.
-The symptoms often appear following the period of rapid growth just before flowering.
-This condition is often associated with waterlogged soils and may be more prevalent in soils that are acidic and higher in clay content.
-Symptoms are very similar to low-dosage glyphosate drift. - Boron (B) deficiency causes chlorosis and in severe cases growing point death resulting in secondary branching. - Research has shown that often no benefit is gained from applying the deficient micronutrient, and therefore the application of a micronutrient to a small area is recommended before applying to the entire field, so that the response of the plants can be observed.
-Both soil and plant tissue tests are recommended to confirm a micronutrient deficiency and determine residual levels in the soil. - Macronutrient deficiency - Symptoms of macronutrient deficiencies can be difficult to diagnose visually since many are similar to those caused by other issues such as herbicide injury.
-Therefore, soil and tissue tests are typically required for confirmation of which nutrient is lacking. - Nitrogen is a major component of protein, DNA and chlorophyll.
+- Symptoms of macronutrient deficiencies can be difficult to diagnose visually since many are similar to those caused by other issues such as herbicide injury.
+Therefore, soil and tissue tests are typically required for confirmation of which nutrient is lacking. - o Nitrogen is a major component of protein, DNA and chlorophyll.
 If lacking, the chlorophyll content of the leaves is reduced resulting in yellowing or paling of the oldest leaves.
 Plant growth and tillering will also be reduced if nitrogen levels are insufficient. - Phosphorous is important for root and shoot growth, stem strength, flower and seed production and is essential for many cellular processes within plants.
-Deficiency symptoms include stunted growth and purpling or browning of plant tissue (older tissues first). - Potassium is a key nutrient for many cellular processes in plants and contributes to the ability of plants to tolerate environmental stresses and to fight off insects and disease.
-If lacking, plants are stunted and the lower leaves will have burnt (yellow to brown) tips or edges. - Sulphur plays an important role in protein and chlorophyll formation and is involved in seed production.
+Deficiency symptoms include stunted growth and purpling or browning of plant tissue often along the leaf margins (older tissues first).
+Phosphorous has low mobility and solubility at low temperatures and is inaccessible in dry soils. - Potassium is a key nutrient for many cellular processes in plants and contributes to the ability of plants to tolerate environmental stresses and to fight off insects and disease.
+If lacking, plants are stunted and the lower leaves will have burnt (yellow to brown) tips or edges. - o Sulphur plays an important role in protein and chlorophyll formation and is involved in seed production.
 New growth will be yellow or pale green in colour if sulphur is limiting. - To prevent macronutrient deficiencies, a soil test before seeding is recommended to determine the reserve levels of macronutrients in the soil and how much fertilizer to apply.
-At a minimum, fertilizing to the level of what the flax crop will remove is a good soil stewardship practice. - Wet soil - Flax has a relatively shallow root system, so can be overwhelmed with standing water.
-Under these conditions, roots are deprived of oxygen and their function is impaired.
-Water and nutrient uptake are soon reduced causing the plants to slow their metabolism and begin recycling nutrients.
-Early signs of too much water are wilted plants and pale green or yellow older leaves. - Crop injury may occur if certain herbicides are applied to flax when under stress from too much moisture. - Herbicide damage - One of the first symptoms of herbicide damage is chlorosis, or a yellowing or paling of the leaves and/or growing points.
-More advanced symptoms may include: dead tissue on leaves, red/purple pigmentation of stems and leaves, bent stems, cupped leaves and twisted stems, depending on the herbicide involved. - Flax may also become chlorotic (also called flash) or wilted after the application of some of the registered Group 4 and 6 herbicides but will recover after a few days. - Application of certain herbicides under high temperatures and/or humidity or to stressed plants (e.g. drought, excess soil moisture, low fertility, diseased, insect damaged, etc.) can lead to crop injury.
+At a minimum, fertilizing to the level of what the flax crop will remove (Table 2) is a good soil stewardship practice.